OFursova/study-tracker/README.md

 - Composer
 - Node.js and npm
 - Sqlite is used, but you can switch to MySQL
-- App can be launched as native app (powered by Native PHP)
+- I have planned to build this app as Filament + NativePHP, but unfortunately they are not compatible due to lacking of [intl extension in php binaries](https://github.com/orgs/NativePHP/discussions/292)

 ## Installation

-Download the executable compatible with your OS (currently Linux and Windows) and launch it.

-### Instructions if you want to run this app in browser:

 1. Clone the repository:
 ```bash